John Alexander Chapter, NSDAR

 City of Alexandria

-Our chapter partners with Alexandria in numerous ways throughout the year, including Constitution Week, and the Scholarship Fund of Alexandria, see the "About Our Chapter" page for more details.
+Our chapter partners with Alexandria in numerous ways throughout the year, including Constitution Week, the Scholarship Fund of Alexandria, and park clean up projects, including Four Mile Run (photo).

 Gadsby’s Tavern